samskrutha/sample/README.md

 mkdir name
 ```

-## This change should not be reflected in Main Branch
+## This change should not be reflected in Main Branc

+## This is a line from bug fix branchh